dipu1207/complete_web_development/overview.md

 # First Part
-### Introduction
+#### Introduction
-    some basic concepts to familiarize us with the Web and its workings.
+    Some basic concepts to familiarize us with the Web and its workings.
-We will start with how the internet works and the underlying concepts of the internet.
+    We will start with how the internet works and the underlying concepts of the Internet.
-**HTML5** Building our first website
+#### HTML5 Building our first website
- **CSS** to allow us to style our website
+#### CSS to allow us to style our website
- **Advance CSS** Create a background generator project
+ Advance CSS Create a background generator project
- **Bootstrap, Templates, And building our Startup Landing Page**  that accepts emails and   Dive into newer features of CSS like flexBox and CSS Grid to get good with responsive layouts with CSS
+ Bootstrap, Templates, And building our Startup Landing Page  that accepts emails and   Dive into newer features of CSS like flexBox and CSS Grid to get good with responsive layouts with CSS

 # Second Part